lrjsec/lrjsec.github.io/_posts/2025-02-28-SilverPlatter.md

 ### Web 80

-Checking `http://10.10.191.243/`, we find a static site.
+Checking `http://10.10.199.249/`, we find a static site.

 ![Web 80 Index](web_80_index.png){: width="1200" height="600"}

-I interact with the entire page and a find something interesting
+I interact with the entire page and I find something interesting. .

 ![ID Contact](idcontact.png){: width="1200" height="600"}

-We find some information disclosure, something called `Silverpeas` and a username `scr1ptkiddy` Let's find out what `Silverpeas` is using the almighty google search!
+Looks like we found some information disclosure, something called `Silverpeas` and a username `scr1ptkiddy` Let's find out what `Silverpeas` is by using the almighty google search!

 To-Do: